U.N. says sees significant drop in Syria violence

 If the truce sticks, U.N. aid should go in very, very soon, and the people of Syria can look forward to "no bombs and more trucks", de Mistura said.

-"But what is missing still is the famous authorisation letters from the government," he said."We have not yet received those authorization letters but we are eagerly hoping and expecting the government to issue them very soon."
+"But what is missing still is the famous authorization letters from the government," he said.
+"We have not yet received those authorization letters but we are eagerly hoping and expecting the government to issue them very soon."

 Details of the agreement struck by U.S. Secretary of State John Kerry and Russian Foreign Minister Sergei Lavrov after marathon talks on Friday have not been made public.